Can Pressure Washing Damage Concrete?

 The Potential Damage from Power Washing

-Although concrete is a durable material, power washing concrete with high pressure can still damage your home if not done properly.
+Although concrete is a durable material, high-pressure power washing can still damage your home if not done properly.
 Etching and uneven surfaces are common signs of damage caused by excessive water pressure and poor technique.

 If you have new concrete, wait at least a year before you consider pressure cleaning it.
 Washing it too early may disrupt the curing process and cause irreversible damage.